New Referrals

 After referral the What can you do whilst you wait for your weight management appointment? leaflet may be helpful.

-Referrals should be made using the standard Tier 3 proforma which can then be submitted via e-Referral.
+Referrals should be made using the standard BNSSG Tier 3 weight management referral form (available as a template in EMIS) which can then be submitted via e-Referral.
+Referrals need to meet the criteria in the BNSSG Weight Management Criteria Based Access policy.

-The service can be found on e-RS via:
+The Oviva service can be found on e-RS via:

 Liraglutide (Saxenda) and Semaglutide (Wegovy) are licensed for use in certain patients with a BMI >35 and Non-diabetic hyperglycaemia, and NICE have given recommendations on its use under NICE TA664and NICE TA875